 Karen Hunter Quartz is the Director of Research at UCLA’s Center X, and Director of Research and Development at the UCLA Community School, a K-12 public school in Local District 4 of the Los Angeles Unified School District.
 Her interests and scholarship focus on the career development and retention of urban educators, the use of research to improve practice, and the creation of small democratic schools.
 Dr. Quartz earned her Ph.D. in Education from UCLA in 1994 and has served as a researcher at the University of California, San Diego and UCLA’s Institute for Democracy, Education and Access.
 In PLI, she teaches Education 411A, Principal as Researcher.

 Sidney Thompson is Senior Fellow in the UCLA Graduate School of Education and Information Studies and within Center X where he serves as an advisor on a number of education initiatives.
 From 1956 to 1997, Dr. Thompson served a long and distinguished career within the Los Angeles Unified School District.
 His many roles included teacher, principal and Superintendent.
 He is a member of several boards and also served as a Lieutenant in the United States Navy.
-In PLI, Dr. Thompson teaches Education 498A,B,C, Field Experience.
+In PLI, Dr. Thompson volunteers his time leading information sessions and recruiting for new applicants.